 In Excel, to color every other row may be easier for most of us, but, have you ever tried to color the rows alternately based on a column value changes – Column A as following screenshot shown, in this article, I will talk about how to alternate row color based on group in Excel.

 To highlight the rows alternately based on group, there is no direct way for you, so you need to create a helper column and then apply the conditional formatting function to color them.
 Please do as follows:

 1. In cell D1, the same row of the headers, enter the number 0.

-2. And in cell D2, type this formula: =IF(A2=A1,D1,D1+1) (A1, A2 are the first and second cell of the column which value changes, D1 is the cell that you entered the helper number 0), see screenshot:
+Note: In the above formula, A1, A2 are the first and second cell of the column which value changes, D1 is the cell that you entered the helper number 0.

-6. Then click Format button to go to the Format Cells dialog, and select one color you like under the Fill tab, see screenshot:
+5. Then click Format button to go to the Format Cells dialog, and select one color you like under the Fill tab, see screenshot:

-7. Then click OK > OK to close the dialogs, and the rows have been highlighted alternately based on the specific column which value changes, see screenshot:
+6. Then click OK > OK to close the dialogs, and the rows have been highlighted alternately based on the specific column which value changes, see screenshot: